Dada Sahib: Plot

 In the present day, Sahib and Abu learn about Supper.
 So they both set out to find the mysterious Supper.
 However, Skariah and Mohammed Kutty now doubt that Abu is still alive.
 Afterwards Athira, who is extremely happy, goes from her town to love with him.
 She goes with Raveendran.
 But on the way, Raveendran is killed, and Athira is taken to Mohammed Kutty's and Atmaswaroopan's custody to know if Abu is alive or not but in vain.
 Later they take Sahib and bind him to find the truth.
 Abu then rushes to the place and fights Mohammed Kutty and the gang.
 Between the fight, he came to see Athira being raped and killed.
-In a fit of anger, Abu kills Atmaswaroopan, and then he kills Skariah, who reveals that Mohammed Kutty only knew 'Supper'.
+In a fit of anger, Abu kills Atmaswaroopan and Skariah, who reveals that Mohammed Kutty only knew 'Supper'.

-The next day all are celebrating 50th Republic Day of India in a large stadium where again an explosion is planned by Supper and Mohammed Kutty.
+The next day all are celebrating 50th Republic Day of India in a large stadium where again an explosion was planned by Supper and Mohammed Kutty.
 Abu comes to the spot after making Mohammed Kutty defuse the bombs.
 All the people present there including the Chief Minister of Kerala, are shocked to see Abu alive.
-Then from Mohammed Kutty, it is revealed that Supper is none other than Governor Rahmath Ali, who was Sahib's close friend's son.
+Then from Mohammed Kutty, it is revealed that Supper is nobody else than Governor Rahmath Ali.
+After revealing the truth, Rahmath Ali's soldier kills Mohammed Kutty.
 After a long attempt to kill Abu, Sahib comes with a sword and threatens Rahmath Ali.
 The Chief Minister warned Sahib not to kill a Governor, and if the accusation comes true, the law will take actions.
 However, Sahib didn't listen to the Chief Minister's words and decided to kill Rahmat Ali after advising them about the importance of unity and strength in fighting for India.
 The soldiers shoot Sahib ruthlessly, and Abu is shocked on seeing that.
-However, Sahib musters up strength and beheads Rahmath Ali and dies at the spot.
-Subedar Abubacker is praised by Indian citizens.
+However, the dying Sahib musters up strength and manages to behead Rahmath Ali and succumbs to his injuries at the spot.
+Abu is praised by Indian citizens.